World antimicrobial resistance (AMR) awareness week research conversation special

 A new project aimed at improving surveillance, diagnosis and treatment of Hepatitis C reinfection for people who inject drugs is being led by researchers from the NIHR Health Protection Research Unit in Behavioural Science and Evaluation (HPRU BSE) at the University of Bristol, NIHR ARC West and Glasgow Caledonian University.

-new leadership team to advance region’s immunisation research and outreach
+New leadership team to advance region’s immunisation research and outreach

 Bristol Health Partners’ longest-standing Health Integration Teams – Bristol Immunisation Group (BIG HIT) – has recruited three new co-directors to its leadership team including Dr Sarah Denford, Research Fellow here at the HPRU BSE.